Pullman National Historical Park: Background

 The town was designed with the hope that other companies would want to relocate there.
-However, only Pullman subsidiaries and suppliers ever shared the campus.
+Only Pullman subsidiaries and suppliers ever shared the campus.
 Additional housing was built north of the factories after the Union Foundry and Allen Paper Car Company moved their operations there.
 Beman designed simpler, cheaper housing for these largely unskilled employees.
 Pullman employees, by contrast, were largely young and skilled.
 Rents were set to provide a 6% profit to the company over construction costs.
 By 1883, the population of the community reached 8,000.
 The community was diverse: by 1885, less than half of the employees were American-born, but African Americans were not allowed to live on the premises.
 Women were employed by the Pullman Company to sew.

+The City of Chicago annexed Pullman in 1889, though the Land Association maintained control of town management.
+The town was not the success that George Pullman envisioned; profits from rent never reached the six percent intended.
+The artificial bounds of Pullman's community of factory workers contributed to the company town's failure.
+In 1890, a report made by the Pullman Company stated that 38% of over 5,000 workers lived in the area outside of Pullman.
+These 38% often lived in neighboring communities like Roseland, Kensington, and Gano, becoming third places for factory workers and Pullman residents.
+Local bars, businesses, and churches in these communities pulled the company's workers outside what the Pullman Company advertised as an isolated town provided for workers and their families.
+These areas were a big part of the workers' lives that the annual Pullman Labor Day parade from 1886-1894 began and ended in Pullman, but went through the surrounding communities on the parade route.

+Pullman was a popular attraction during the 1893 World's Columbian Exposition, as visitors came to see the unusual town advertised in the Transportation Building.
+Prior to the World's Fair, proponents of the company town hailed it as a utopian community.
+Furthering this ideal, Pullman advertisements at the Columbian Exposition associated the company town with the same values espoused by the Exposition's White City.
+The Pullman Company's advertisement pamphlet proclaimed the town as a place "where all that is ugly and discordant and demoralizing is eliminated, and all that inspires to self respect, to thrift and to cleanliness of thought is generously provided.”